kutawa/ansible_tutorial/README.md

 # ansible_tutorial

-Learning how to user Ansible to patch Smartsunguide Servers!!
+Learning how to use Ansible to patch Smartsunguide Servers!!